E2: Volume of agricultural production

 Assessment of change

 An increase in volume of agricultural production has been observed over the short, medium and long-term.
-It is not possible to categorise this increase as either a simplistic ‘improvement’ or ‘deterioration’ as this will depend on numerous factors around farming practices.
+However, it is not possible to categorise this increase as either a simplistic ‘improvement’ or ‘deterioration’ as this will depend on numerous factors around farming practices.
 This indicator is included in the Outcome Indicator Framework to help interpret the reasons behind changes in ‘E4 Efficiency of agricultural production measured by Total Factor Productivity’, rather than to assess progress for a policy driver in the 25 Year Environment Plan.

 Change since 2018 has also been assessed.
 There has been little or no change in volume of agricultural production since 2018.
-However, this result is based on only 4 data points so should be considered as indicative and not evidence of a clear trend.
+However, this result is based on only 5 data points so should be considered as indicative and not evidence of a clear trend.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.